sir-dunxalot/ember-blog/README.md

 - All [Twitter Bootstrap](http://getbootstrap.com/) CSS and JS capabilities
 - Simple [CEM/BEM](http://www.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/)-based styling for interchangable layouts and themes written in CSS or SCSS with [Compass](http://compass-style.org/)

-Best of all, Octosmashed works out-of-the-box but can be customized as much as you like.
-Writing your first post is as easy as starting the server!
+**Octosmashed works out-of-the-box but can be customized as much as you like.
+Writing your first post is as easy as starting the server!**

 Prerequisites
 ------